 By admin | September 22, 2017

 Eleven extraordinary independent designers from all over the world, showcased their collections tonight at one of the most prestigious locations in Milan, Hotel Principe Di Savoia.
 Organized by Oxford Fashion Studio, the ground floor Galilei room was transformed into an outstanding runway.
-The space feels as if you are a guest in the Queens living room during the 1800.
+The space feels as if you are a guest in the Queens living room during the 19th century.
 Around half past four, the reception got busy, filling up with Italian press, influencers and buyers, all very excited to see the collections of the independent designers that the OFS team had carefully selected for this season.

-Opening the show, slightly after 5.30 this evening — fashionably late as it should be – is Iva Pfeiffer.
+Opening the show, slightly after 5.30 this evening — fashionably late as it should be – is designer Iva Pfeiffer.
 After collaborations with prestigious Parisian Haute Couture Craftsmanship Houses, including Maison Lesage and Atelier Lognon, the Czech-Australian designer proves that couture can be ethical.
 Models fiercly marching the runway in gorgeous tailored suits and silk dresses, shoulders gently covered with contrasting colored capes and ankle-long sheer cover-ups.
 Iva maintains her high standards, both in craftsmanship and environmental responsibility, as a designer and as a person.

 The following collection is from designer BOU, which features traditional womenswear.
 Her garments are made from cotton and silk blends and feature beautiful details, such as gold printing.
 High waisted skirts with large pleats to create gorgeous shape and a layered dress with a playful change in hemlines between front and back.
 The highlight within this collection is the golden silk top with a high collar, long drape and asymmetrical lines.